zhengyishen0/zhengyishen0.github.io/_posts/2023-08-01-saas-challenge.md

 slug: saas-challenge
 ---

-> A journey of building an online community for achievers
+> A journey of building an online community for achievers.

 I decided to take on a [#buildinpublic](https://buildinpublic.com/) challenge this June.
 Motivated by the entrepreneurs and creators who had previously accomplished it, and who had shown me that such an ambitious goal was achievable, I challenged myself to learn, build, and launch a SaaS product in 30 days.